redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 **afm-user-daemon** manages the list of applications that it launched.

-With the good permissions, a client can get the list of the running instances and details about a specific running instance.
-It can also terminate, stop or continue a given application.
+When owning the right permissions, a client can get the list of running instances and details about a specific running instance.
+It can also terminates, stops or continues a given application.

 ### Installing and uninstalling applications ###

-If the client has the good permission, **afm-user-daemon** delegates that task to **afm-system-daemon**.
+If the client own the right permissions, **afm-user-daemon** delegates that task to **afm-system-daemon**.